eLearning UKATA Asbestos AwarenessDownload PDF

 Most importantly, the qualification will equip students with the knowledge required to identify where asbestos may be a risk by being able to identify where they are like to come in to contact with asbestos-containing materials, how to identify materials potentially containing asbestos and what to do should they suspect they are at risk of being exposed to asbestos.

 If you work on buildings built or refurbished before the year 2000, asbestos could be present.
 You will need asbestos awareness training so you know how to avoid the risks.

-If you wish, you can complete the course online in more than one sitting.
-Once you’ve passed the quiz at the end of the course, you’ll be emailed your UKATA certificate, which is valid for 12 months.
+This eLearning package allows you to complete the course online in more than one sitting.
+Once you’ve passed the test at the end of the course, you’ll be emailed your UKATA certificate, which is valid for 12 months.

-The online course should take approximately 90 minutes to complete.
-Classroom based this course is run over half a day.
+The course should take approximately 90 minutes to complete.

 - What is asbestos?